devalevenkatesh/test-amazon-chime-sdk-react-components/README.md

 You will see two buttons in a UI side by side, join and leave.

 - On clicking join button, we create the meeting and attendee and start the meeting session, also the local video should now come up automatically.
-- Included the `LocalVideo` component and use `toggleVideo` function from `useLocalVideo()` hook to start as soon as the meeting session status goes to "succeeded".
+- Included the `LocalVideo` component and used `toggleVideo` function from `useLocalVideo()` hook to start as soon as the meeting session status goes to "succeeded".
 - On clicking leave button, we leave the meeting session.